 Chateau Sainte Marie

 From harvest to fermentation and through elevage, Stephane works to preserve fruit, freshness and terroir expression.
-All parcels are vinified separately in stainless steels tanks.
+Grapes are picked early in the morning, often before sunrise, and each parcel is vinified separately to maintain terroir specificity.
+Wines ferment with indigenous yeast, and all vineyard and cellar work follows the lunar calendar.
 The always charming Entre Deux Mers VV Blanc is aged on its lees in tank over the winter before bottling in the spring.
-For the Bordeaux Superier VV Rouge, fermentations are cool, maceration lasts about two weeks, and ageing occurs in 400L oak casks (demi-muids) in an effort to minimize the juice to oak ratio.
+The old vine parcellaire Madlys Blanc, a wine which earned Stephane the reputation of being somewhat of a white wine specialist, is fermented and aged in 400L demi-muids, only 10% of which are new.
+For the Bordeaux Superier VV Rouge, fermentations are cool, maceration lasts about two weeks, and ageing occurs in 400L demi-muids in an effort to minimize the juice to oak ratio.
 Stephane's wines stand out for their complexity, texture, and endless pleasure, especially at such value-driven price points.
 These delicious wines over-deliver year in and year out!